Rafid-Ben/MD-simulations/README.md

 # MD-simulations
-This repository contains all the codes (LAMMPS, MATLAB, and shell) used to produce and post-process the Molecular Dynamics results.
+This repository contains all the codes (LAMMPS, MATLAB, and Shell) used to produce and post-process the Molecular Dynamics results.